pschatzmann/arduino-audio-driver/README.md

 I was never quite happy with my [AudioKit project](https://github.com/pschatzmann/arduino-audiokit), that was a quick and dirty adaptation of the Espressif IDF Drivers for Arduino.

 In this project I finally implemented some clean and simple C++ classes.
-This reduced the complexity considerably and increased the flexibility tremendously!
+This __reduced the complexity__ considerably and __increased the flexibility__ tremendously!

-The goal of this project is to provide an easy API to configure different audio codec chips.
+The goal of this project is to provide an __easy API to configure different audio codec chips__.
 After setting up the codec, you can use the I2S functionality provided by your microcontroller.

 Supported audio codec chips are e.g